 Don’t forget that for long distances, travel expenses may well be payable.

 Payment rates are of course agreed and confirmed in advance of each booking, but they vary from region to region, and in some cases from season to season.
 A professional agency will be able to give advice on the general trends in a given location.

 The locum will be dealing directly with clients when it comes to payment (most typically leaving an invoice at the store or establishment).
 But the good news is that a professional agency will step in to help when their locums have problems getting paid.
 Particularly for a new pharmacist, it’s great to have that reassurance.
 For their own sake as well as their locums’, agencies will not want to be dealing with clients who have trouble paying.

 We’ve provided an overview of how locums get paid, but in case you’re wondering how the agency makes money, it simply charges the client a set booking fee for each booking it facilitates.
 The locum always gets 100% of the hourly rate agreed for the booking, straight from the client.

 Locum work does give newly qualified pharmacists a fantastic opportunity to spring into immediate action, whilst building an enviable level of control over their careers.
 And because locum work is rich in contacts, it can also prove a natural platform for career progression.

 Here’s a quick checklist, which should ensure you cover all the bases which often prevent locums from securing bookings…

-- Have you provided the agency with ALL your professional accreditations, and taken steps to acquire the commonly demanded qualifications?
+- Have you provided the agency with all your professional accreditations?

 - Have you ensured that the locum agency is aware of your exact availability?